Last Updated on June 1, 2023 by Kapuluan

-We’ve put together a really easy DIY coconut eyeliner that only uses a few natural products that are great for your skin and it only takes a few minutes to make!
+We’ve put together an effortless DIY coconut oil charcoal eyeliner that only uses a few natural products that are great for your skin and only take a few minutes to make!

 - 2 TSP Raw Organic Coconut Oil